fxprima/fxprima/README.md

 ### Hey, I'm Felix 👋

-🎓 I'm a Computer Science & Mathematics graduate from Binus University 💼 Currently working as a Cost Estimator at Kawan Lama Manufacturing
-💻 Passionate about coding, building stuff, and learning new tech — especially AI & Software Dev
+🎓 I'm a Computer Science & Mathematics graduate from Binus University 💻 Passionate about coding, building stuff, and learning new tech — especially AI & Software Dev

 ---